AmiPros

 CONTEST

-It’s now hip to be grammatically correct!
+Its now hip to be grammatically correct!

 Translation: Getting it Right